martiiv/cloudproject/README.md

 This project is made by Group 2: *implement group name here*.

-This is the Readme for The Road Trip Planner, an application which lets a user plan a roadtrip!
+This is the Readme for The Road Trip Companion, an application which lets a user plan a roadtrip!
 In the project the focus is on the use of a REST web application created with the use of third party APIs,the creation and use of webhooks, firestore and docker.
 It is created with the programming language Golang and then deployed to a server using
 OpenStack.